hongsukchoi/TCMR_RELEASE/README.md

 | ------------- | ------------- |
 | ![aa](./asset/son.gif) | ![bb](./asset/teaser.gif) |

+## News
+- Update 22.06.06: [NeuralAnnot](https://arxiv.org/abs/2011.11232) SMPL annotations of [Human36M](http://vision.imar.ro/human3.6m/description.php) are released!

 ## Introduction
 This repository is the official [Pytorch](https://pytorch.org/) implementation of [Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video](https://arxiv.org/abs/2011.08627).
+Find more qualitative results [here](https://youtu.be/WB3nTnSQDII).
 The base codes are largely borrowed from [VIBE](https://github.com/mkocabas/VIBE).
-Find more qualitative results [here](https://youtu.be/WB3nTnSQDII).

 ## Installation
 TCMR is tested on Ubuntu 16.04 with Pytorch 1.4 and Python 3.7.10.